Instagram Tips & Strategies

 By Spencer Lanoue

-Transforming your Instagram profile from a simple gallery into a full-fledged storefront is a massive leap for any brand, and getting approved for Instagram Shopping is the key that unlocks it all.
+Transforming your Instagram profile from a simple gallery into a full-fledged storefront is a significant step for any brand, and getting approved for Instagram Shopping is the key that unlocks it all.
 This guide will walk you through the entire process, step-by-step, outlining exactly what you need to do to meet the requirements, connect your products, and turn your followers into customers.

 First Things First: Do You Qualify for Instagram Shopping?

-Before you get into the setup process, you need to make sure your business ticks all of Meta's boxes.
+Before you begin the setup process, you need to ensure your business meets all of Meta's criteria.
 Instagram is protective of its user experience, so they have a strict set of requirements to maintain a trustworthy shopping environment.
 Think of this as your pre-flight checklist.

 1. Your Business Is in a Supported Country